lrkrol/misc_eeglab/README.md

 ## get_iclabel_components
 Returns the indices of components classified by ICLabel, with a certain probability, as being of a certain type.
 It can select these components by threshold (i.e., all components which have more than x% probability of being a certain type), or by relative majority (i.e., all components which are more probable to be a certain type than any other type).
+It is additionally possible to exclude components with a residual variance in their dipole model above a certain threshold.

 ```matlab
 >> idx = get_iclabel_components(EEG, 'eye')